Hoax bomb threats target major US retailers demanding bitcoin and gift cards

 Callers have threatened to detonate bombs if gift cards, bitcoin or other payments are not provided, the newspaper reported.

-The FBI is working with state and local law enforcement to identify the threats, which have so far been unfounded, WSJ reported.
+The FBI is working with state and local law enforcement to identify the threats, which have so far been unfounded, according to The Wall Street Journal.

 It is unclear whether the calls are part of an organised effort.
 Callers have used block numbers to conceal their identities, according to police.